nodename/geoscript-clj/README.rst

 based on GeoTools and JTS.
 If you are looking for other GeoTools based scripting libraries please see the Geoscript project.

+This fork, nodename/geoscript-clj, makes no changes to iwilling's source except those needed to make it work under current Clojure environments.

 Requirements
 ------------